ocoboco/cloud-config-toolkit/usage-tutorial.md

 The file `application-config-exported-v1.0.0.json` contains the exported application configuration of version `1.0.0`.
 This is the configuration ready to be consumed by your application.

+Use download export command to download a configuration version ready to be consumed by your application.
+Simply require `application-config-exported-v1.0.0.json` directly inside of your application for runtime usage.